AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Threading/agora_chat_thread_management_ios.md

 }];
 ```

-### Update the thread name
+### Update the name of a thread

-Only the chat group owner, chat group admins, and thread creator can call `changeChatThreadName` to update the thread name.
+Only the chat group owner, chat group admins, and thread creator can call `changeChatThreadName` to update a thread name.

-Once the thread name is updated, all chat group members receive the `AgoraChatThreadManagerDelegate#onChatThreadUpdated` callback.
+Once a thread name is updated, all chat group members receive the `AgoraChatThreadManagerDelegate#onChatThreadUpdated` callback.
 In a multi-device scenario, all the other devices receive the `multiDevicesThreadEventDidReceive` callback triggered by the `AgoraChatMultiDevicesEventThreadUpdate` event.

-The following code sample shows how to update the thread name:
+The following code sample shows how to update a thread name:

 ```ObjectiveC
 // threadId: The ID of a thread.